-- Brian Jurkash (co-lead manager), Portfolio Manager, who has been responsible for the Fund since 2015 and has been associated with Invesco and/or its affiliates since 2000. - Matthew Titus (co-lead manager), Portfolio Manager, who has been responsible for the Fund since 2016 and has been associated with Invesco and/or its affiliates since 2016.
-From 2004 to 2016, he was employed by American Century Investments, where he served as co-manager of the firm's relative value fund and most recently served as lead manager of such fund. - Sergio Marcheli, Portfolio Manager, who has been responsible for the Fund since 2010 and has been associated with Invesco and/or its affiliates since 2010.
-Mr. Marcheli served as Portfolio Manager of the predecessor fund since 2003.
+- Peter Santoro, CFA (lead manager), Portfolio Manager, who has been responsible for the Fund since 2021 and has been associated with Invesco and/or its affiliates since 2021.
+From 2003 to 2021, he was associated with Columbia Threadneedle Investments where he served as a Senior Portfolio Manager. - Meggan Walsh, Portfolio Manager, who has been responsible for the Fund since 2010 and has been associated with Invesco and/or its affiliates since 1991. - Robert Botard, Portfolio Manager, who has been responsible for the Fund since 2014 and has been associated with Invesco and/or its affiliates since 1993.